cl20813/DS-projects/README.md

  -[Make New Environment in Rutgers Amarel HPC ](set_environment)

-## Exercise : Travelers Insurance Company Binary Classification Problem
+## Exercise : Travelers Insurance Conversion Modeling
-response y: 'convert_id' takes 0 or 1, where 1 indicates that a policy holder will change his insurer from Travelers to another company.
+response y: 'convert_id' takes 0 or 1, where 1 indicates that a prospect consumer will choose Travelers as their insurer.

 -[Feature Engineering](trav/data_engineering.ipynb)